Decision actions are used to direct a user profile along a different path in the workflow, based on whether they meet a set of criteria or not.

 - AND groups linked together by ORs

 Boolean logic is used and therefore OR logic requires that one of the data points is present/one of the conditions must be met.
-AND logic requires that all the data points are present and is all the conditions must be met.
+AND logic requires that all the data points are present and all the conditions must be met.

-Once that the criteria and the logic have been set, the result of the decision action can only ever evaluate to:
+Once the criteria and the logic have been set, the result of the decision action can only ever evaluate to:

 - YES—The user profile met the criteria

 - NO—The user profile did not meet the criteria